nextbreakpoint/nextfractal/README.md

 See download page http://www.oracle.com/technetwork/java/javase/downloads

-    Java SDK contains the Java compiler which is required to optimise images rendering process.
-    NextFractal detects the compiler and use it to compile code in memory and reduce the rendering time.
+    Java SDK contains the Java compiler which is required to compile code in memory and reduce the rendering time.

 ## USER GUIDE

-Please read grammars documentation and tutorials on http://nextbreakpoint.com/nextfractal.
+Please see documentation and tutorials on http://nextbreakpoint.com/nextfractal.

 NextFractal accepts few keyboard commands when focus is on rendering area: